EnneNerdyPerson/CS348-project/README.md

 ## HTML website
 Within the templates/polls folder is the html files which are used to create the look of the website

+## URLs and Requesting Form information
+urls.py file

+These are the files that I have had a hand in editing that make the website work